Entanglement in Cosmology: Conclusions

 The behaviour that we outlined above must be contrasted with the standard picture of quantum to classical transition upon horizon exit for the cosmological fluctuations produced during inflation.
 In our analysis we have fully accounted for the quantum properties of the field, without discarding the decaying mode, no matter how smaller it may become than the growing one.
 In this sense, the entropy that we have computed should be attributed to the quantum entanglement of the degrees of freedom.
 For the short-distance modes it coincides with the entanglement entropy in a static background.

-At late times during the RD era, the entanglement entropy approaches a constant value.
+At late times during the RD era, the volume contribution to the entanglement entropy within a fixed comoving radius approaches a constant value.
 A similar behaviour is expected during matter domination.
 The possibility that the quantum properties of a massless field can be traced even today seems very exciting.
 Even though we studied a free scalar field, our analysis could be relevant for all very weakly interacting fields as, for example, gravitational waves resulting from tensor modes during inflation, under the assumption that they evolve almost freely and their quantum coherence is not lost during the whole evolution of the universe until today through some secondary process.
 Finding appropriate experimental signatures of the quantum origin of such fields seems a difficult task \cite{maldacenabell,venninbell,vennin3}.
 However, the question is of fundamental importance \cite{micheligw,domcke2}.